top of page

 Using uncertified or low-quality tools increases fire risk, leads to regulatory non-compliance, causes equipment damage, results in production losses, and exposes organizations to legal liabilities.

-Certified non sparking tools provide documented safety performance, consistent quality, and long-term reliability, supporting operational continuity and corporate safety commitments.
+Certified non-sparking tools compliant with IS 4595-1969 (2006) provide documented safety performance, consistent quality, and long-term reliability, supporting operational continuity and corporate safety commitments.

-Pahwa MetalTech offers one of the most comprehensive portfolios of non sparking tools for chemical and pharmaceutical industries, including standard tools, bung wrenches, customized solutions, and advanced copper titanium and aluminium bronze ranges.
+Pahwa MetalTech offers one of the most comprehensive portfolios of non sparking tools for chemical and pharmaceutical industries, including standard tools, bung wrenches, customized solutions, and advanced copper titanium and aluminum bronze alloys.

 Comments